ylabrj/jam/README.md

 Still working on getting live plotting working.

-### MAC Darwin issues
+### MAC Darwin, Linux and Raspberry Pi serial port issues.
-Linux and Windows operating system information calls identify ports as connected to Arduino devices.
-The magics use this to identify the Arduino ports and/or verify that a selected port is an Arduino port.
+The Windows operating system information calls identify ports as connected to Arduino devices directly in the Python serial library calls.
+The magics use this to identifythe Arduino ports and/or verify that a selected port is an Arduino port.

-Mac/Darwin does not provide any similar info, so port checks are not performed.
+Mac/Darwin and Linux do not provide this info to the Python serial library , so port checks are not performed.
 Serial port listing functions simply list all the available serial ports.
-The magic assumes the Arduino IDE will pick up the default port.
+The documentation says the IDE will recall the last port used, but we have found this unreliable.
+Always specify the --port.
+Also good practice to specify the board type with --board.